 These companies not only provide well-paying, long-term jobs for millions of Canadians and generate tens of billions in revenues for our governments, but also contribute immensely to our local communities and the families therein.

-Canada is a global leader on environmental, social and governance metrics of the world’s top oil and natural gas exporters.
+Canada is a global leader on environmental, social and governance metrics among the world’s top oil and natural gas exporters.
 Our energy, mining and forestry sectors are world-class when it comes to transparency, regulation and environmentally responsible extraction and production.

 Nothing is “dirty” about the community initiatives our resource companies have taken on to give back to Canadians even more than they already do.
 Let’s celebrate their participation within our local neighbourhoods and recognize them as the staples they are in communities from coast-to-coast.

 If you have an example on mind of how a natural resource company is giving to your local community in Canada, we would love to hear about it!
 Tag us @CanadaAction or #CanadaAction on Facebook / Instagram / Twitter, or send an email to [email protected] – we greatly appreciate it!

 Share this page to spread the word.